-Non-confidential data have been used as the source for the tables and figures in this report.
+The commercial fishery data presented in this section reflects non-confidential data which is available to the public via the APEX reporting system.
 If a data value is attributed to fewer than three vessels or processors the data are considered confidential.
-In limited instances this requirement may affect the totals reported in the tables.
+In limited instances this requirement may affect the totals reported in the tables, meaning totals may be higher than shown in the tables.